CMB-S4/fabric_investigation/README.md

 Before use,
    - obtain an identity and SCRAM credential from my.hop.scimma.org
-   - use the "hop auth add" to store the credential
+   - use the "hop auth add" to store the credential (Leave hostname blank)
    - Ask Don to authorize you to acess the cmb-s4-fabric-tests.phase-one-testing topic.
+   - arrange for outbound (kafka) port 9092 to be open

 scimma_utils
 ============